 A: Is there a message that you would like to leave the readers?

 P: The important thing in the story is that people work with the resonance, the energies to bring about good.
 All of the other details are less important.
 One must be prepared, though and sufficiently developed on the path of awakening.
 Also when working with the strong energies at these sites one should use protection, spinning golden light from the top of the head downward and around the soles of the feet.

 Patrice’s final recommendation is similar to what the medieval alchemists termed the Great Work, the true journey of transformation and awakening.
 For two millennia the French and Spanish foothills of the Pyrenees have been a place of refuge for displaced groups considered heretics by the Roman church and kings who were threatened by the spiritual power of these groups: Cathars, Basques, Jews, Merovingians, Gnostics, healers and Knights Templar, all persecuted for their dedication to a path less traveled.
 And yet these ancient keepers of the grail mysteries chose the path of love and the original Christian creed — do unto others as you would have done unto you.
 Do what you will but harm none.

-Ani Williams is a harpist, singer and sound therapist residing in Sedona, Arizona.
+Ani Williams is a harpist, singer and sound therapist residing in Languedoc, France and Sedona, Arizona.